shahanakattil/PL-300-Microsoft-Power-BI-Data-Analyst/Instructions/01-prepare-data-with-power-query-in-power-bi-desktop.md

 5. Notice that the last five columns contain **Table** or **Value** links.

-	These five columns represent relationships to other tables in the database.
+ 	> **Note**: These five columns represent relationships to other tables in the database.
 They can be used to join tables together.
 You’ll join tables in the **Load Data in Power BI Desktop** lab.

 6. To assess column quality, on the **View** ribbon tab, from inside the **Data Preview** group, check **Column Quality**.

 	![Picture 35](Linked_image_Files/01-prepare-data-with-power-query-in-power-bi-desktop_image(23).png)

-	The column quality feature allows you to easily determine the percentage of valid, error, or empty values found in columns.
+	> **Note**: The column quality feature allows you to easily determine the percentage of valid, error, or empty values found in columns.

 7. For the **Position** column (sixth last column), notice that 94% of rows are empty (null).